 When you’re pregnant, you need at least 27 mg of iron every day, which is almost twice the amount you normally need.
 That’s because your body has an increased blood volume.
 Around 40% of pregnant women have inadequate iron levels throughout their pregnancy.*

-Taking an iron supplement can help you reach your daily iron needs.
-A sustained suboptimal intake of iron can lead to suboptimal iron levels which can result in your baby being born with low birth weight or being born too early.
+Taking an iron supplement can help you meet your daily iron needs.
+A sustained suboptimal intake of iron can lead to suboptimal iron levels, which can result in your baby being born with low birth weight or being born too early.

 Pregnant women with morning sickness or a sensitive stomach should take iron later in the day to ease their digestion.